What Are the Symptoms of Fifth Disease?

 - Low-grade fever

 - A flat or raised red rash, usually on the arms and legs, which lasts from two to 39 days and may itch; the rash fades from the center of red areas toward the edges, giving it a lacy appearance.
 The rash can recur with exercise, warm baths, rubbing the skin, or emotional upset.

 - Less commonly, headache, sore throat, and joint pain

 Not all children with fifth disease develop the rash.
-Conversely, parents of some children may become concerned if the rash lasts several weeks or fluctuates with environmental triggers like the ones mentioned above.
+Some will have a rash that lasts several weeks or changes with environmental triggers like those mentioned above.
 Both are normal.

 Most fetuses are unaffected when their mothers contract the virus, and it has not been proven to cause birth defects.
 However, if a fetus becomes infected, the virus can disrupt the fetus's ability to produce red blood cells, leading to a dangerous form of anemia, heart failure, and sometimes miscarriage or stillbirth.
 A woman who contracts the virus while pregnant has about a 10% chance of miscarriage.